-Discussion and
+SPCH 1318 Interpersonal Communications 3

+SPCH 1321 Business and Professional Communication 3

-to Speech Communication 3
+SPCH 2333 Discussion and Small Group Communication 3

-Speech SPCH 1311

-SPCH 2335 Argumentation and Debate 3 SPCH 2389 Academic Cooperative 3
+SPCH 2335 Argumentation and Debate 3

+SPCH 2389 Academic Cooperative 3

 Credit by Examination

 Credit given by examination may be earned in technical courses only.
 Students who have been given grades other than a "W" in the course are not eligible for credit by examination.
 Grades for credit by examination are recorded as credit and are not considered in computing grade point averages.
 The minimum passing score for credit by examination is 80.